Year 7 Induction

 Where can I purchase the school uniform?

-Our uniform can be purchased from Gooch Sports in Newent and Trutex Gloucester in Gloucester City.
+Our uniform can be purchased from Gooch Sports in Newent and Monkhouse Schoolwear (formerly Trutex Gloucester) in Gloucester City.

 We would recommend that your uniform is marked or labelled clearly with your name and tutor group.

 What will I need to bring on my first day in school?

 You will need a calculator / pen / pencil / ruler, your PE Kit, drink, lunch and possibly a snack for break, Don’t forget a lock for your bike if you ride to school and deodorant for after PE.